Resource Sharing

 Overdrive for Academic Libraries

-Sharing Ebooks and Audiobooks Among Academic Libraries
+Sharing Ebooks, Audiobooks, and Magazines Among Academic Libraries

 Each school has control over what items they buy for the collection.
-Northern New York Library Network organizes three purchases per year, Fall, Winter, and Spring.
-Coordination of selections is limited to preventing unneeded duplication, and repurchasing any expiring titles with active holds (from consortial credits, i.e. all contribute credits for this purpose).
+Northern New York Library Network organizes three purchases per year: Fall, Winter, and Spring.
+Coordination of selections is limited to preventing unneeded duplication, and repurchasing any expiring titles with active holds (from account credits, i.e. all contribute credits for this purpose).
 New participating schools inherit access to all items in the collection.
 Departing institutions leave behind all content purchased during their participation.

 Interested colleges should submit their intent to join to meg@nnyln.org by mid-July.
 This allows time for required forms to be submitted and authentication to be configured by the start of the term (Sept 1).
 Colleges may join mid-cycle for an added administrative fee of $200 and annual Overdrive fees shall be prorated.